Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling

 Dialogue State Correction using Accountability Modeling

-Figure 4 shows illustrative examples of the model prediction from the MultiWOZ and Snips datasets.
+Figure 5 shows illustrative examples of the model prediction from the MultiWOZ and Snips datasets.
 In the first example, the model detected a false positive slot (restaurant-pricerange) and filtered it to rectify the prediction.
 The second example contains a false negative slot (attraction-type), which is corrected successfully.
 In the third example, the model detects both false positive and false negative slots and successfully rectifies them.
 In the fourth example, the original prediction of the model is correct.
 However, self-correction adds an extra slot (train-departure), which makes the prediction wrong.
 The fifth one shows an instance where the algorithm partially corrects an error.
-The last two examples are from the Snips, where the algorithm successfully rectifies the prediction.

 MY ALT TEXT